How to Track Ozempic Side Effects: Why a Structured Log Matters

 - New, severe symptoms that limit daily activities

 When you call or visit, bring a short timeline showing onset, severity, and progression.
 Note dose times, injection site, and any self-care you tried.
 Pepio helps you keep a clear dose history and symptom timeline you can summarize quickly.
-People using Pepio report easier, more organized conversations with clinicians.
+Pepio's exportable logs, dose history, and symptom timelines make it easier to summarize and share information with clinicians.
 Always follow instructions from your clinician, prescriber, or pharmacist.
 Pepio is for organization and self‑tracking only and does not provide medical advice.
 Learn more about Pepio’s approach to symptom tracking and clinician‑ready summaries.

 -